namhngo/parcel-market-android-app-backend/README.md

 - Many controllers inherit from a generic `ApiControllerBase<TEntity>`, so adding new entities typically requires: model, DbSet in `DomainDbContext`, and a controller that extends `ApiControllerBase<YourEntity>`.
 - EF Core migrations can be added/managed from the `Gis.API` project using the `dotnet ef` tooling.

-## License & attribution

-Add your license file (for example `LICENSE.md`) before publishing to GitHub.
-If this code is based on or integrates third-party components, keep their licenses in mind.

-## Summary for GitHub post (short blurb)

-ASP.NET Core 5 Web API for municipal GIS and land records.
-Provides REST endpoints for parcels, cases, user accounts, notifications (SignalR), JWT auth, and Swagger documentation.
-Configurable for PostgreSQL or Oracle and includes background jobs, file serving, and health checks.